 - Competition Analysis: What does the competition look like?
 Do you have any financial data on them (valuation, market share)?
 How do you plan on competing with them?
-Are there any gaps they’re leaving (consumers they’re not marketing to, price points they’re not hitting, products they’re not selling) that you plan to fill?
+Are there any gaps they’re leaving (consumers they’re not marketing to, price points they’re not hitting, cannabis products they’re not selling) that you plan to fill?

 - Marketing Plan: Which marketing channels will you use?
 How will you establish your brand and increase brand awareness among consumers?
 Are there any marketing avenues that are particularly auspicious?

 Do comprehensive research, present charts and tables, and be as upfront about your findings as possible.
-Investors want to know you’re taking an unflinching look at the market and are prepared to make inroads.
+Investors want to know you’re taking an unflinching look at the target market and are prepared to make inroads.

 COMPANY ROLES AND RESPONSIBILITIES